Securities lending: Securities lending vendors

 Historically, the securities lending market has been a very manually intensive one, with post-trade processing involving many man hours of effort.
 In recent years, various vendors have appeared to help provide much needed automation in the industry.

 The market leader in Europe for post-trade processing, Pirum, has been providing such automation services to its clients since 2000, more recently working with Eurex on automating CCP services.
-With pressures in the industry driving for more transparency and balance sheet optimization since the global financial crisis of 2008 many more technology vendors are creating solutions to meet the impending regulations.
+With pressures in the industry driving for more transparency and balance sheet optimization since the 2008 financial crisis, many more technology vendors are creating solutions to meet the impending regulations.

+Since 2015, Sharegain has provided securities lending as a service to retail facing financial institutions in the United States and Europe, enabling firms that previously lacked the infrastructure to offer securities lending independently.